cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

 - create a scene loader class (singleton behaviour) to queue task scenes together?
     - can also hold current scene to send to brachIOplexus
 - singleton class to do data logging
-- bento control -> vive / acer controllers or brachIOplexus
+- bento control -> vive / acer controllers or brachIOplexus (DONE)
 - Possible goal for the next inchstone is to have a "beta" version of the project where it is fully built ?
 - allow for only unity starty up and default to vr controllers